9. The Value of Art

 Typical Prices

-Works on Paper (Drawings, Prints, Photos, Watercolor): Usually, if a work on paper is of exceptional quality, it can demand between $100-200, even if the artist is unknown, or a student.
+Works on Paper (Drawings, Prints, Photos, Watercolor): Usually, if a small work on paper is of exceptional quality, it can demand between $100-$500, even if the artist is unknown, or a student.
 That’s a base price for an original artwork.
-If the artist is a professional, known locally, that price could go up to $500-1000, and if the artist is known internationally, they can ask anything for it.
-People and galleries are often willing to demand ridiculously high prices, and waiting twenty, fifty, even a hundred years before selling it at that price.
+If the artist is a professional, known locally, that price could go up to $500-1000, and if the artist is known nationally (and if so, then also internationally), they can ask anything for it.
+People and galleries are often willing to demand ridiculously high prices, and wait twenty, fifty, even a hundred years before selling it at that price.
 Having said that, I imagine few works on paper are regularly sold at over $100,000.
 But, I could be wrong.
 This isn't my area of expertise.

 Painting on Canvas: A high quality work by a student or unknown artist could fetch between $150-500 for a smaller canvas, and maybe around $500-2,000 for a larger one.
 The materials involved for such a painting usually cost around $150.
 You can make a business out of this if you make high quality works on a regular basis, and can find people ready to spend so much for your work.
-This usually requires finding galleries, who are only interested, if you’ve worked long enough to establish your name–– typically requiring around ten years of constant painting.
+This usually requires finding galleries, who are only interested if you’ve established your name–– typically requiring around ten years of constant painting.
 At that point, you could charge around $5000 for a mid-sized painting.
 Famous paintings by internationally renowned artists regularly sell for over $1 million, and some for over $50 million.
 But few painters can claim that amount of fame.

 Sculpture: The price of a sculpture can vary greatly depending on material, size, and all the factors listed above.
 Stone can be very expensive and hard to work with, typically demanding a higher price than wood, clay, or plaster.
 Any metal that requires casting, such as bronze or silver, also demands a higher price.
 But again, what’s most important is the artist who makes it, and the quality involved.
 A great artist can make a masterpiece of clay, whereas a student could ruin a bronze sculpture, and the result would be worthless.
 I imagine a small, quality sculpture by a student could fetch between $200-1000, depending on the material, and where it’s sold.
 From a famous artist, we’re again talking about millions.